UNINETTSigma2/documentation/software/userinstallsw/R.md

 To access the package in your scripts, you will need to add the `.libPaths` line to your scripts.

+## Keeping track of your R environment

+A good way to keep track of your R environment is to use [renv](https://rstudio.github.io/renv/articles/renv.html).
+This tool makes it possible to record and share your dependencies for better reproducibility.

 ## Rscript example in a job

 We have a separate page with examples for your {ref}`first-r-calculation`.